carmenxufdz/carmenxufdz/README.md

 <h2 align="left">📝 About me</h2>
 <div align="left">
 - I am currently studying Computer Engieneering at the University of Granada (UGR).
 Right now I'm in my fourth year and I'm specializing in Software Engineering
 - I’m looking to collaborate on **projects that help me evolving within large or medium software projects.**
+- I'm passionate about exploring new technologies and finding creative solutions to complex problems.
 - How to reach me **carmenxfdez@gmail.com**
 </div>